Ever thought of using a fundamental stop-loss?

 If you do you are most likely a hard core value investor, but here is a great alternative suggested by a friend and long-term subscriber to the screener.

-It will help you limit your losses if the underlying business of your investment starts to go downhill.
+It will help you limit your losses when the underlying business starts to go downhill.

 And best of all it needs little or no research.

 Inspired by Warren Buffett

 My friend said he got the idea from an article where Warren Buffett mentioned that he did not care what had happened to a company’s share price as long as operationally the company was still doing well.